JamFox/quartz.jamfox.dev/content/Nier Automata.md

 ## Ultimate Answer

-Nier's ultimate solution: Meaning and salvation in struggle and sharing the struggle with others (for examples: the struggle of [[Elden Ring]], [[Do not chase happiness, become antifragile]]), defiance of impossibility/suffering/struggle (interestingly this is a trait that is respected in cultures around the world, depicted in all mediums in different forms).
+Nier's ultimate solution: Meaning and salvation in struggle and sharing the struggle with others, defiance of impossibility/suffering/struggle (interestingly this is a trait that is respected in cultures around the world, depicted in all mediums in different forms).
 Requires hell of a strength of character though.